fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

     <p class="blog-post-image-caption">30-day returns, 30-day realized volatility and volatility indices from 2022-08-12 to 2024-06-28.</p>

-We now proceed to renaming the columns in the format expected by the CfC SageMaker algorithm, where the output names should start with :code:`"y"` and the input names should start with :code:`"x"`.
+We now proceed to renaming the columns in the format expected by the LNN SageMaker algorithm, where the output names should start with :code:`"y"` and the input names should start with :code:`"x"`.

 .. code:: python